dean8bit/scratch/README.md

 - Unpkg.com for fetching package contents.
 - Redux + Thunk for handling state.
 - ESBuild for quickly building user code and packages into a single index.js
-- Uses indexDB to preserve code and package downloads
+- Uses IndexedDB to preserve code and package downloads

 [Hosted here](https://purple-dune-0b7a56c10.3.azurestaticapps.net)